 Create a Four Square Plan:

-Once your students have prepared their word lists, the planning and drafting will be much easier.
-They can keep their word banks in front of them to create natural sentences that describe their topic.
-With writing, I often use the Four Square Model, so I included two versions you can use as well as an example plan to demonstrate how I worked the words into my description.
-The image to the right is my planning page.
-You can see how I tied in the words from my list.
+Once your students have prepared their word lists, the planning and drafting won’t be a challenge.
+Students keep their word banks in front of them to create natural sentences to describe their topic.
+With writing, I use the Four Square model.
+There are two versions included in the lesson resource shared.
+I projected it as a model for my students.
+Hopefully, you see how I tied in the words from my list into the demo paragraphs.

-When you’re teaching this lesson, you might use the example plan to model.
-However, when you begin drafting, demonstrate how you’d add more sentences to each section to elaborate on the topic.
+When you teach this lesson, use the example plan to model.
+However, when you begin drafting, demonstrate how you add sentences to each section to elaborate on the topic.
+With mentor text lessons, it’s important to return to the book for exemplars.
+As students work on their pieces, try to have copies of the book available for reference.

 ABOUT THE RESOURCE

-The resource I’m sharing includes a prewriting volcano words page that you can use as you share the book orally, an answer page, a related words prewriting page and teacher example, a planning page and example, and a drafting page.
 This resource can be downloaded any time using the email sign up form below.
-I send emails out a few times per month, so you won’t be bombarded.
-In fact, emails generally include links to other fun ideas.
+I send emails out a few times per month.
+I promise you won’t be bombarded.
+In fact, emails generally include links to other fun lessons.
+If you enjoy the lesson, I hope you will return to check out other mentor text lessons included on my site.

 Other Writing Posts You Might Like: